themaikimo/digital-garden-jekyll-template/_notes/my new digital garden.md

 title: My new digital garden
 ---

-_Welcome to my garden!__ This is where I explore my ideas and share them publicly so others can read and provide feedback to help me improve my thinking.
+_Welcome to my garden!_ This is where I explore my ideas and share them publicly so others can read and provide feedback to help me [[improve my thinking]].